Diastasis Rehab Splint® & Together Tape™ Sizing

 GET THE RIGHT SIZE SPLINT

-2. Measure the circumference of your body over your belly button.
+2. Measure the circumference of your body over your belly button where your belly is the largest.
 Measure in the evening when your belly is the largest.
 Your muscles should be relaxed when you measure.
 Waist size does not determine belly size.

 3. Measure the distance between the bottom of your sternum to your belly button.
-If it is 5 inches or less than a short torso splint would be good for you.
-A short torso splint is also good for children.
-If the measurement is 7 to 9 inches then a regular torso and short torso on the bottom will give you the overage you need.
-It the measurement is 10 inches and up then two regular torso splints will give you the coverage you need.
-Besides giving your more coverage so you donn't have your belly coming out of the bottom, wearing two splints also helps keep the splint in place better.
+If it is 6 inches or less than a short torso splint would be good for you.
+A short torso splint is also good for children Many clients wear two short torsos so they stay in place better..
+If the measurement is 7 to 8 inches then a regular torso on top and short torso on the bottom will give you the coverage you need.
+It the measurement is 9 inches and up then two regular torso splints will give you the coverage you need.
+Besides giving you more coverage so you don't have your belly coming out of the bottom, wearing two splints also helps keep the splints in place better.
 Click here to see the instructions for wearing two splints.

-Since you are wearing your splint 24/7, you may want to buy a second splint so you can wear one and then wash one.
+Since you are wearing your splint 24/7, you may want to buy a one or two more splints so you can wear (one or two) and then wash (one or two).
 While buying this package, if you wish to purchase a second splint, please use code:WEARONEWASHONE at checkout to receive a $5 discount.
-You also may want to wear two splints for more belly coverage so your belly is not coming out of the top or bottom of your splint.

 Click here for instructions on how to put the splint on.